 First, view the available dogs to adopt a puppy from Mile High Canine Rescue.
-Their pictures, a short biography, and their adoption fee will be listed beside their picture.
+Their pictures, a short biography, and their adoption fee will be displayed for you.
 Within the bio, you’ll learn more about the dog’s needs.

 For example, one dog may need a fenced yard, while another may require that no children be in the home.
 Adoption fees are based on the length of time the dog has been in the rescue and age, health, and other attributes.
 You’ll only be permitted to meet a dog once you’ve submitted an application and it has been approved.

-There is no physical shelter facility, so that meet-and-greets will be held in a place convenient to you and the foster family.
+There is no physical shelter, so meet-and-greets will be held in a place convenient to both you and the foster family.
 A fun way to support the Mile High Canine Rescue is to shop their merchandise.
-You’ll find tees, decals, and more, and your purchase helps fund dogs’ care in this rescue system.
+You’ll find tees, decals, and more, and your purchase helps fund the care of dogs in this rescue system.

 Mile High Canine Rescue Details